MSU Broad, Michigan State University, East Lansing

 The building is located on the northern edge of the MSU campus, facing Grand River Avenue, thus acting both physically and ideally as a connection between the campus, with its brick buildings and quiet areas crossed by footpaths, and the adjacent urban landscape.

-The reflective skin of the building copes with these different kinds of perception, by reflecting them in various ways, depending on the time of day, season and weather conditions, and somehow manipulating and incorporating their essence into the museum.
+The reflective skin of the building copes with these different kinds of perceptions, by reflecting them in various ways, depending on the time of day, season, and weather conditions, and somehow manipulating and incorporating their essence into the museum.